159 Fat Lip Falls and Richland Creek

 rugged Long Branch

-I hang out here for a while, admiring gorgeous little Fat Lip Falls, licking my wounds and having some lunch.
-Then after taking a few pictures instead of backtracking the way I came down, I climb up the steep gorge, west back up to the little ridge then uphill to the Ozark Highlands Trail.
+I hang out here for a while admiring gorgeous little Fat Lip Falls licking my wounds and have some lunch, I'd bet this steep lower half mile of Long Branch has a few more impressive waterfalls.
+Then after taking a few pictures, instead of backtracking the way I came down I climb up the steep gorge west back to the little ridge then uphill to the Ozark Highlands Trail.

 Fat Lip Falls

 Nice to be back on an actual trail the mileage goes by pretty quick, soon I’m back on the old road and at the point where the OHT leaves the road up a gentle hill to the right.
 But I choose to stay on the road, hoping my return route will include some great views of Richland Creek.
-This old road is a little steep, very washed out and has one big downed tree to detour around, but all-in-all not a bad choice.
+This old road is a little steep to begin and very washed out also has one big downed tree to detour around, but all-in-all not a bad choice.

 upstream on Richland Creek